 With SBA, the capacity of each TE tunnel must be dimensioned for its corresponding busy hour aggregate.
 The benefit of ABA consists of potential bandwidth savings that are due to temporal fluctuations of the traffic demands.
 In general, a link carries the traffic of various aggregates.
 If the busy hours of different aggregates occur at different times, less capacity may be required on a link if the TE tunnels adapt to their current demands.
-The bandwidth savings investigated in [19,20] are restricted to simple single path tunnels.
-In the following, we quantify them for different tunnel implementations that use multi-path routings combined with different load balancing options.
+The bandwidth saving results in [19], [20] are restricted to simple single path tunnels.
+Therefore, we quantify them in this section for different tunnel implementations, i.e. for TE tunnels that consist of multi-paths combined with different load balancing options.

-4.1 Evaluation Design
+A. Evaluation Design

 We use a network dimensioning approach and compare the overall network capacities required for ABA and SBA.
 Figure 2 shows our test network.
 The nodes are located in different time zones and the population of the associated cities and their surroundings are given.
 For the evaluation of bandwidth savings, we require static and dynamic traffic demand models.
 Therefore, we first describe the construction of a static demand matrix proportional to the city sizes in Fig. 2.
-Then we derive dynamic demand matrices by relating the offered load between each ingress/egress node pair according to their timedependent user activity.
+Then we derive dynamic demand matrices by oscillating the offered load between each ingress/egress node pair according to their time-dependent user activity.